mitsuoxv/us-tariffs-on-china/Trade-diversion.md

   - [Download data](#download-data)
-  - [Choose HS codes of which imports from China declined significantly in 2020 1Q](#choose-hs-codes-of-which-imports-from-china-declined-significantly-in-2020-1q)
+  - [Choose HS codes of which imports from China declined significantly in 2020 2Q](#choose-hs-codes-of-which-imports-from-china-declined-significantly-in-2020-2q)
-  - [Draw charts of US import changes from a year earlier from each country](#draw-charts-of-us-import-changes-from-a-year-earlier-from-each-country)
+  - [Draw charts of US import changes from 2018 Q1 from each country](#draw-charts-of-us-import-changes-from-2018-q1-from-each-country)

-Updated: 2020-05-07
+Updated: 2020-08-12

 ## Summary